Shafiq1988/mos2-particulate-photocatalyst-ows-code/README.md

 Best matching lattice configurations
 Corresponding mismatch percentages
 # 4. MoS₂/WS₂_MD_cif-files
-This folder contains all the structure files (cif) of the initial and final states of MoS₂/WS₂ heterostructure at 300K and 400K temperatures.
+This folder contains all the structure files (cif) of the initial and final states of MoS₂/WS₂ heterostructure at 300K and 400K temperatures.The sequence are accroding to the figures in the manuscript.
 # 5. MoS₂/PtSe₂_MD_cif-files
 This folder contains all the structure files (cif) of the initial and final states of MoS₂/PtSe₂ heterostructure at 300K and 400K temperatures.The sequence are accroding to the figures in the manuscript.
-# 6. Heterostructures_cif-file
+# 6. Heterostructures_cif-files
 This folder contains the structure files (cif) of MoS₂/WS₂ and MoS₂/PtSe₂ heterostructures.
-This set of tools is intended to support reproducibility and facilitate the design and analysis of 2D heterostructures for photocatalytic applications.
+# Note: This set of tools is intended to support reproducibility and facilitate the design and analysis of 2D heterostructures for photocatalytic applications.